fritzprix/TachyOS/README.md

     $> cd TachyOS

     2. initiate project configuration and make your own configuration
+    $> make config

+    or you can use predefined configuration
     $> make config ARCH=ARM DEFCONF=stm32f4_def.conf
-    or you can use predefined configuration
-    $> make config

     3. build project
     $> make all

+    4. (Optional) if you want reconfigure project
+    $> make config_clean
+    ... and go to 2

 ## To-Do
  + Add SDIO HAL Implementation (~Apr.2016)